Skip to navigation Skip to content

 If injured person/claimant/authorised third party confirms their current address:

-• Register claim and enter case notes
+• add case notes

-If contact is unsuccessful, go to Step 6.
+Contact is unsuccessful, go to Step 7.

 Contact injured person's solicitor (unauthorised) + Read more ...

-• Call the injured person or claimant's solicitor
+• call the injured person or claimant's solicitor

-• Give the solicitor their reference and the injured person's name
+• give the solicitor their reference and the injured person's name

-• Go to Step 7
+• Go to Step 8

 Second call attempt needed + Read more ...

-• get address and register case
+• get the address

-• If Medicare record is outdated:
+• Where Medicare record is outdated:

 Assess unconfirmed address + Read more ...